-Australia works with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) to support its vital work in mobilizing and coordinating response to humanitarian disasters.
+Australia works with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) to support its vital work in mobilising and coordinating response to humanitarian disasters.

 Funding to OCHA supports the rapid and effective allocation of humanitarian assistance based on need.
 OCHA’s five core functions are (1) coordination; (2) humanitarian financing; (3) policy; (4) advocacy; and (5) information management.